fortran-lang/talks/FortranCon2020-community/slides/outlook.md

 ### Ten-year outlook

 * 100+ active contributors 👫👫👫👫
-* Mature open source compiler and interpreter ⚙
+* Mature open source compiler and interpreter targeting CPUs, GPUs, and other emerging platforms ⚙
 * stdlib ships with all major compilers 🧰
 * Seek sponsorship to support full-time developers 💵
 </section>